EarendilAvari/SDCND_Advanced_Lane_Finding/README.md

 - Image gradients
 - Color spaces HSL and HSV

+Other general concepts of signal processing are used, like:

+- Signal feedback
+- Convolution
+- Interpolation of raw data

 ### Development process on images

+The development of this project was done firstly step by step on test images.
+The execution and plotting was done in the file "ProcessImages.py", while the different functions developed are located on the files "Camera.py", "BinaryImg.py" and "ProcessImages.py".
+All the development was done using the IDE Spyder.

 #### Camera calibration
 The first step in order to extract reliable data from images is to undistort the images taken from it.
 In order to do that the matrix of the camera and the distortion coeficients are needed.
 Both of them can be obtained doing a camera calibration process.